khoek/komputer/README.md

 These are files (mainly programs) to help build a computer out of (relatively elementary) ICs.

+There is a companion repository [khoek/kcpu-vm](https://github.com/khoek/kcpu-vm) which contains an assembler and hardware-simulating virtual machine for the architecture.

 ## Contents

 - `circuits` - Designs for the various computer modules